ossf/malicious-packages/docs/design/repo_reports.md

   * It must have the `repo` field populated with the specific Git repository, and must equal the `repo` field in every other entry.
   * There must be a plausible commit ID present in the range. `"introduced": "0"` is to be avoided for repositories as name recycling is possible on services like GitHub.
 However, if the repository has been pulled, the repository name is sufficiently distinct, and no data is available, `"introduced": "0"` may be considered acceptable.

+### Repo Canonicalization

+Canonicalizing a git URL is non-trivial.
+Git supports both scp-like repository names (e.g. `git@host:path.git`) and URL repository names (e.g. `ssh://git@host/path.git`).

+Furthermore, popular git hosting services like GitHub, GitLab, etc support both HTTPS and SSH based transports.
+This means that multiple repository names can point to the same repository.
+For example `https://github.com/org/repo.git`, `ssh://git@github.com/org/repo.git` and `git@github.com:org/repo.git` all refer to the same repository.

+To handle this scenario git URLs will need to be canonicalized as best as possible to ensure reports can be merged successfully.

+For common Git hosting services this will involve transforming repository names to https-based Git URLs.
+Organization/user and repository names will be lowercased to avoid case-sensitivity issues.

+For less-common Git-based hosting services, repositories will only be converted to a URL style repository naming structure, from scp-like SSH  names.

+It is expected that issues around the canonicalization of less-common Git-based hosting services will be infrequent, as attackers tend to favour popular services.

 ### Directory Structure

 Basic structure: